askar-stack/carfax/README.md

 I used emofrigy to create 2index.html which just converts styles.css to inline css.

 The output doesn't look the same (or as great in a few spots) in firefox.
+It also is not the most responsive as the emails I have made with MJML.